quincythai/next-template/README.md

 To learn more about Tailwind CSS, take a look at the following:

 - [Tailwind CSS Documentation](https://tailwindcss.com/docs) - learn about Tailwind CSS features and API.

+To learn more about Radix UI, take a look at the following:

+- [Radix UI Documentation](https://www.radix-ui.com/primitives/docs/overview/introduction) - learn about Radix UI Primitives.